2023 Most Popular History Bachelor's Degree Schools in Missouri

 Read full report on History at Columbia College

-You’ll be in good company if you decide to attend University of Missouri - St Louis.
-It ranked #4 on our 2023 Most Popular History Bachelor’s Degree Schools in Missouri list.
-Located in the large suburb of Saint Louis, UMSL is a public school with a large student population.
+A rank of #4 on this year’s list means University of Missouri - St Louis is a great place for history students working on their bachelor’s degree.
+Located in the large suburb of Saint Louis, UMSL is a public school with a fairly large student population.

 Women make up 39% of the history majors at the school.